catalinpit/hashnode/ckk3rvw9n00ebhls1f6a62vr0.md

-## JavaScript ES2021 - You Need To See These ES12 Features
+## JavaScript ES2021 - You Need To See These ECMAScript 2021 Features

 It's important to start the article by mentioning that ES2021 or ES12 is in stage 4 of the process.
 That means it's not released yet.
 The plan is to release ES12 in June 2021.
 Despite that, we can have a look at the features it's going to bring.